swa72/home-assistant/README.md

 ## My setup

 * Router Fritz!Box 7490 with open external port 443 to the Raspberry 4 (no DynDNS on fritz.box)
-  * my doorbell is directly hooked up to the Fritzbox
+* A doorbell/intercom Auerswald TFS-Universal plus directly hooked up to the Fritzbox
 * Raspberry 4 running more or less the latest Home Assistant version
   * initially connected thru wifi, later moved to ethernet and directly connected to the Fritzbox
   * conbee USB stick to [manage ZigBee network](README-zigbee.md)